 What are symptoms of eye allergies and what is the best way to treat them?

+The fall season brings a wave of allergens like ragweed and mold spores.
+These can easily cause allergic conjunctivitis.
 Itching, swelling, redness, irritation, tearing, and blurry vision are all symptoms of eye allergies.
 If you know you have seasonal eye allergies and have been examined before, you can use over-the-counter, preservative-free, artificial tear eye drops found at most drug stores.
-Cool compresses are helpful to reduce swelling and the urge to itch.
-Some over-the-counter allergy medications exist, but you should always be examined by a professional first to determine the best way to treat your allergies.
+For eye drops, we also suggest using moisturizing ones for added comfort in the cooler, dryer weather.
+Cool compresses are also helpful to reduce swelling and the urge to itch.
+Some over-the-counter allergy medications exist, but you should always be examined by a professional first to determine the best way to treat your eye allergies.

 Eye allergies Maple Grove